yogi1967/MoneydancePythonScripts/source/toolbox/toolbox_move_merge_investment_txns_readme.txt

 critical for calculating capital gains and tax reports.
 Simplistically speaking, when using average cost, the average purchase price of your Buys are used to calculate the cost basis, and then your Sells use the calculated average.

-However, when using LOT control you match Sells to Buys (matched 'sets') using the 'Edit Lots' button.
+However, when using LOT control, you match Sells to Buys (matched 'sets') using the 'Edit Lots' button.
 In this scenario, your cost basis is calculated per matched set.
 Sells can be matched to many different buys.
 Buys can be partially sold by many different Sell transactions.
 The Edit Lots window helps you manage and track this.
 This information is held against the security split and is hidden.

 When using Average Cost control, there is normally no LOT matching information held against the security.
 HOWEVER, if you enable LOT control and perform some LOT matching, and then later switch to Average Cost control, the hidden LOT